 Other lienholders (whether junior or senior) are not entitled to notice.
 Depending on the first lienholder’s strategy, however, it may be useful to discuss the issue with them.

-If the borrower is able to cure, a reinstatement agreement should be executed unless the terms of the debt have been changed (e.g., payments have been lowered or the term extended) in which case a hybrid reinstatement/modification agreement or even a new note (called a “replacement note”) may be appropriate.
+If the borrower is able to cure the default after a note has been accelerated, a reinstatement agreement should be executed unless the terms of the debt have been changed (e.g., payments have been lowered or the term extended) in which case a hybrid reinstatement/modification agreement or even a new note (called a “replacement note”) may be more appropriate.

 Fair Debt Collection Practices